asrapp/donor-churn-prediction/README.md

 # Donor Churn Prediction Project

 ## Overview
 The Donor Churn Prediction project aims to help organizations retain donors by leveraging data analytics and predictive modeling.
 By identifying at-risk donors early, organizations can implement targeted engagement strategies to enhance donor retention, maximize revenue, and improve campaign efficiency.
+My goal is to get a hands-on exprience on a Data Anlaystics Project with donors and fundraise data for specific cause such in research, teaching and patient care.

 ## Business Context